History and projection of CO2 emissions

 A scientific and expert committee

-The Observatory's Scientific and Expert Committee, an independent body that ensures the scientific rigor of the project, has issued two publications of recommendations this year.
-The first was on coal and the Observatory's indicators, and the second in September on non-conventional and alignment strategies.
-The first recommendations led to numerous exchanges with the professional federations and to changes in the Observatory, notably in the detail of the value chain of coal policies and in the perspective of the data on the Observatory website.Read more
+The Observatory's Scientific and Expert Committee, an independent body ensuring the scientific rigor of the project, has issued five publications of recommendations since 2020.
+These cover a range of themes: key sector indicators for sustainable finance, alignment strategies for financial players, etc. These recommendations have given rise to numerous exchanges with professional federations and to changes to the Observatory, notably in the detail of the coal policy value chain and in the perspective of the data on the Observatory website.Read more

 A triple governance